My Lovely Followers

 I would like to enter my card into the following challenges:

-I hope you will be able to join us for our 'anything goes' challenge and I cannot wait to see your creations in our linky.
+I hope you will be able to join us for our 'masculine' challenge and I cannot wait to see your creations in our linky.
 Please leave some love for my fellow chicks - Leanne, Diane and Lori.

 Thank you so much for stopping by; I appreciate your lovely comments.